Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: discussion

-The rise ($T_Q$) and decay ($\kappa$) of the Te displacement from the equilibrium position ($\Delta Q_0$) is now considered.
-The lifetime of the decay of $\Delta Q_0$ from the excited state potential energy surface is $1/\kappa = 31(2)$\,ps and is much slower than the hot carrier decay.
+The rise of the energy shift signal ($T_r$) and decay ($\kappa$) of the Te displacement from the equilibrium position ($\Delta Q_0$) is now considered.
+The lifetime of the decay of $\Delta Q_0$ from the excited state potential energy surface as determined by the multi-temperature model is $1/\kappa = 33(5)$\,ps and is much slower than the hot carrier decay.
 This lifetime of the Te displacement in the excited state potential energy surface is nearly identical to the carrier Auger recombination lifetime (31\,ps) at the band-edge measured via optical pump-probe spectroscopy in 100\,nm thick flakes \cite{ZhuoPRB2024} and the photo-induced degeneracy lifting of the conduction band minimum (H$_6$ band) relaxation time (30\,ps) \cite{Jnawali2020}.
 In the original formulation of the displacive excitation of a coherent phonon model it is unclear whether the displacement $\Delta Q_0$ is dependent upon the carrier population, $n(t)$, or if only the electronic temperature contributes to the displacement \cite{ZeigerPRB1992}.
 It is notable that $\Delta Q_0$ in the multi-temperature model follows a timescale comparable to Auger recombination of fully relaxed carriers, such that $\Delta Q_0(t) \propto \kappa n(t)$.
 This could potentially explain why the displacement of the Te equilibrium position is much larger than in A7 semimetals \cite{Drescher2023, Geneaux2021} where it is proposed to follow the electronic temperature.
 Additionally, when measured at a carrier density of $2\cdot$\cd{d20}, $\Delta Q_0(t)$ has no measurable decay out to the maximum time delays tested ($\sim$ 2\,ps).
 This is consistent with lengthening of the carrier lifetime as Auger recombination is reduced at low carrier densities, and multi-phonon mediated recombination is only expected to occur over 200\,ps \cite{ZhuoPRB2024}.
-Moreover, there is a fast rise ($T_Q$) to $\Delta Q_0$, which while nearly instantaneous with the sub 5\,fs pump excitation, is found to be $T_Q = 3(1)$\,fs in a measurement with 660 as steps (see Appendix \ref{section:early}).
-The delayed response of the Te equilibrium position displacement could be due to a lifetime dependence of the displacive force and non-equal contributions of the carriers to the excited state potential energy surface \cite{Mahony2019}.
+Moreover, there is a fast rise ($T_r$) to the energy shift trace, which is instantaneous with the sub 5\,fs pump excitation (see Appendix \ref{section:early}).
+This rise, while too fast to be explained by the phonon motion, likely originates in carrier-induced electronic structure changes such as changes in electron localization \cite{Schumacher2023} or 4d core-hole screening \cite{RossiNL2021}.